-Question: We sold a rental property last year and used the like-kind exchange rules under section 1031 of Internal Revenue Code to purchase a replacement property and defer the gain of the rental property sold.
+Question: We sold a rental property last year and used the like-kind exchange rules under section 1031 of the Internal Revenue Code to purchase a replacement property and defer the gain of the rental property sold.
 How do I report this transaction on my tax return?

-Report the exchange of like-kind property on Form 8824 (PDF), Like-Kind Exchanges.
-The Instructions for Form 8824 (PDF) explain how to report the details of the exchange.
-Even though no gain or loss is recognized, you must report the exchange.
+Report the exchange of like-kind property on Form 8824 (.pdf), Like-Kind Exchanges.
+The Instructions for Form 8824 (.pdf) explain how to report the details of the exchange.
+Even if you recognize no gain or loss, you must report the exchange.

-If you received money or other property (not like-kind) as part of the exchange, gain is recognized to the extent of the amount of money or the value of other property you received, but you do not recognize a loss.
-You must report recognized gain on Form 4797 (PDF), Sales of Business Property, and Schedule D (Form 1040) (PDF), Capital Gains and Losses.
-Refer to the detailed section on qualifying like-kind exchanges in Chapter 1, Gain or Loss, in Publication 544, Sales and Other Dispositions of Assets.
+If you received money or other property (not like-kind) as part of the exchange, you must recognize gain to the extent of the amount of money or the value of other property you received, but you do not recognize a loss.
+You must report recognized gain on Form 4797 (.pdf), Sales of Business Property, and Schedule D (Form 1040) (.pdf), Capital Gains and Losses.
+Refer to the detailed section on qualifying like-kind exchanges in Chapter 1, Gain or Loss, of Publication 544, Sales and Other Dispositions of Assets.

 Category: Sale or Trade of Business, Depreciation, Rentals